ivanmp91/check_http_requests/README.md

 Script to count the number of requests per minute.

 Usage: check_requests.pl [OPTIONS]
-Check Number of requests from access log file apache Mandatory arguments:
+Mandatory arguments:

 	--file : file name to check